A photo of a dartboard, four darts are either on or close to bullseye

 • Write down your SMART goals and prioritize them.
 SMART goals are: Specific, Measurable, Achievable, Realistic, Time-bound goals.
 SMART goals enable you to ensure that your goal is fully defined, that it will be possible to determine when you’ve reached the goal, to ensure that you can tackle the goal with the resources and capabilities open to you and that you’ve set a timescale for reaching the goal.

-• Write down how you spend your workday:
+• Write down how you spend your workday.

-• Once you’ve made your schedule for 1–5 days (or whatever number of days will give you an overview of how you spend your time at work), sum up the time spent in a chart (i.e., bar, line, pie chart, etc.)
+• Once you’ve made your schedule for 1–5 days (or whatever number of days will give you an overview of how you spend your time at work), sum up the time spent in a chart (i.e., bar, line, pie chart, etc.).

 • Finally, it’s time to step back and evaluate how the time spent correlates with reaching your SMART goals.
 Which tasks stand out as “keeping busy”?
 Work tasks that do not bring you any closer to your or your company’s goals?
 Are there any work tasks that you can simply eliminate?
-Cut in half?—or quarters?
+Cut in half?
+Or quarters?

-• Every time you change task, write down how much time you just spent on the previous task.
+• Every time you change a task, write down how much time you just spent on the previous task.

 • This is best done for one week.
 If you perform very repetitive tasks, you can just do it for a day or two.
-The essential thing here is that the schedule should allow for you to deduce how you are spending your time at work (at least in general terms).
+The essential thing here is that the schedule should allow you to deduce how you are spending your time at work (at least in general terms).

 The schedule could look like this: